-The Sturrall Headland is one of the most outrageous sea cliff features in Ireland it is a true monster of a headland/ridge sitting isolated and far from the real world.
+The Sturrall Headland is one of the most outstanding sea cliff features in Ireland it is a true monster of a headland sitting isolated and far from the real world.
 It sits equidistant between Glencolmcille Village to the South and the An Port road end to the North.
-The ridge sits at right angles out to sea for approximately 800 metres and is 180 metres high at it's summit.
+The ridge is approx 800m long and 180m at the highest point.